larsvanbraam/block-documentation/README.md

 npm i
 ```

-## Preview example documentation
+## Demo
 To preview output run the following script
 ```
 npm test
 ```

 ## Documentation
-This module scans a provided directory filled with block directories, inside each directory it looks for a Interface that contains the used within the block.
+This module scans a provided directory filled with block directories, inside each directory it looks for a Interface with all the properties, these properties can be primitive types or references to other interfaces or enums.

 ### Example folder structure
     Root folder